Home » Computer Guides » How To Setup Your Windows Start Menu.

 The left hand panel is where you’ll find the power button to shut down your computer and also the Settings button (it’s the gear wheel).

-Live tiles and programs list in Windows 10.
+Live tiles and Programs list in Windows 10.

 Windows 11 Start Menu.